k10sj02/tidy-pydy-tuesday/2025_01_21_himalayan_expeditions/README.md

 * The effect of supplemental oxygen (O2USED, O2NONE) on summit success

-&Effect of supplemental oxygen on summit success: Expeditions using oxygen have a 96% success rate versus 60% for those without.*
+*Expeditions using oxygen have a 96% success rate versus 60% for those without.*

 * How often bad weather (TERMREASON = 4) vs. technical difficulty (TERMREASON = 10) causes expedition termination?